Skip to main content

 > be approved by the employing Trust or organisation’s non-medical prescribing lead and service manager who must provide verification of the apprentice’s suitability to prescribe

-> have an NMP practice assessor or designated prescribing practitioner who will provide supervision, support and opportunities to develop competence in practice
+> have an NMP practice assessor or designated prescribing practitioner to provide supervision, support and opportunities to develop competence in practice

 > pass a 20-question drug calculations entry test with a mark of 80% or above

-> undertake an interview with their employer and the University and must have a satisfactory enhanced DBS closure
+> complete an interview with their employer and the University and must have a satisfactory enhanced DBS disclosure.

 For general information please see our overview of entry requirements